Configurators

 if it appears in the command. (%dryrun%

 is stripped out when running regular jobs.)
-If it is not set, the task will not be executed at all during a dry run job.- shell
+If not set, the task will not be executed at all during a dry run job.- shell

 If a string, the executable of the shell to execute the command in (e.g.